pykello/arunos/README.md

 Storage intentionally supports one disk, synchronous 512-byte reads, and FAT16 starting at sector zero.
 Files must use root-directory 8.3 names;
-there are no partitions, subdirectories, long names, writes, or file syscalls.
+there are no partitions, subdirectories, long names, writes, or file handles.
+The `dir()` syscall prints the root files and returns -1 on a read error.
 `exec(name)` loads that root filename and returns -1 on failure.
 There is no numeric exec interface or program table.
 Filenames are case-insensitive ASCII 8.3 names; an extension is optional and must be supplied when present.